 REQUIRED:

-Paul H. Davis: Atomic force microscopy or AFM, cantilever-based nanoindentation can be used to determine the nanoscale mechanical properties of materials ranging in modulus from kilopascals to gigapascals in both air and fluid.
+Paul H. Davis: Atomic force microscopy, or AFM, cantilever-based nanoindentation can be used to determine the nanoscale mechanical properties of materials ranging in modulus from kilopascals to gigapascals in both air and fluid.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.